The Radisson Blu hotel in Portman Square, just behind John Lewis Oxford Street, is to become London’s second Nobu Hotel.

 and for comparison:

-Here is an impression of the rooms post refurbishment:
+The top picture is an impression of the rooms post refurbishment.

 Want to earn more hotel points?
 Click here to see our complete list of promotions from the major hotel chains or use the ‘Hotel Offers’ link in the menu bar at the top of the page.